MiguelSavignano/react-pages/README.md

 Simple lib for help render components in a dom node with own props; alternative to build routes.

+If your app it not a single page application, this package help you to use the same function for render react components like a page

 ## Installation
 ```sh
 npm install react-render-pages --save